albertogp71/qLDPCsim/README.md

 2. layered (automatic layer partitioning);
 3. serial.

-Performance is evaluates as decoding failure rate (separately for X and Z) and average number of iterations (separately for X and Z).
+Evaluaed performance comprises **decoding failure rate** (separately for X and
+Z) and **average number of iterations** (separately for X and Z).
-Decoding failure occurs when a decoder returns an error sequence that does not match the corresponding syndrome.
+A decoding failure event occurs when a decoder returns an error sequence that does not match the corresponding syndrome.